 Advertisement

 As Children’s Medical Center Dallas stands now, the hospital is landlocked, height-restricted by the Federal Aviation Administration and doesn’t have critical space above the ceilings for necessary wiring.

-President of UT Southwestern Dr. Daniel Podolsky said that Dallas’ pediatric hospital has to be in a position to provide care for the present and for the future.
+UT Southwestern president Dr. Daniel Podolsky said Dallas’ pediatric hospital has to be in a position to provide care for the present and for the future.
 When Children’s Medical Center was built some 60 years ago, the technology required wasn’t even imaginable, he said.

+Advertisement